enzoftware/enzoftware.github.io/_posts/2017-09-16-image-filter-python.md

 tags: [python]
 ---

-# How to build amazing image filters with Python— Median filter 📷 , Sobel filter ⚫️ ⚪️

 Nowadays, I’m starting in a new programming language : Python 🐍 .
 And I am pleased to share some of my knowledge about this new topic , which is image processing.
 ![digital image processing](https://cdn-images-1.medium.com/max/2000/1*6N1clEI8EInQ5I8MWaOUSQ.png)

-## What is digital image processing ?
+## What is digital image processing

 It is a set of techniques whose objective is to obtain a result with a specific application from a source image, improving certain characteristics that allow you to extract information from the image.
 OK , After a short introduction about the meaning of image processing, Let’s continue with the filters that I will show you in this post.